Comparison January 17, 2026

 Plan ngrok HookReplay

-Free Random URLs, 1 agent, limited requests 1 endpoint, 50 webhooks/month, unlimited replays
+Free Random URLs, 1 agent, limited requests 1 endpoint, last 10 requests, 3 trial replays

 Both tools offer generous free tiers that are suitable for individual developers.
 The paid tiers become valuable when you need stable URLs, more endpoints, or team features.